 If the pomegranates are small, you will need three pomegranates to fill two cups.

-How do I Add Pomegranate Seeds to My Diet?
+How To Add Pomegranate Seeds to Your Diet

 Here’s how to include pomegranate seeds in your diet:

 - Sprinkle pomegranate seeds on yogurt or cereal.

 - Blend the seeds to make pomegranate juice.